nightdevil00/calos/README.md

 # UNDER CONSTRUCTION UNTIL 2.0

 # calOS
-CalOS is a pre-configured Arch+Hyprland setup that strives to be both feature-rich, yet minimalist; a blank template that the user can build on top of.
+CalOS is a pre-configured Arch+Hyprland setup that strives to be both feature-rich, yet minimalist; a blank template that the user can build on top of, tailored to desktops.
 CalOS started as a fork of Omarchy when it first released, using the theme engine it shipped with alongside Walker's dmenu.
 Since then Omarchy has grown more and more bloated, while CalOS has done the opposite (only 600+ packages on a complete install)! **Note: This is only for experienced Arch Linux users.
 You must do all system maintenence on your own.**

 tl;dr its dotfiles baby